 ALSO READSix Congress MLAs in Tripura join Trinamool Congress, CPI(M) finding it difficult to keep flock together in West Bengal Defection-hit Congress, CPI(M) face uncertain future in West Bengal Former West Bengal Congress chief Manas Bhunia crosses over to Trinamool West Bengal bypoll: Trinamool Congress ahead of rivals, followed by BJP

+About justification of the no-trust motion when Congress does not have the numbers to beat TMC, party MLA Manoj Chakraborty said, "It is not a question of winning or losing.
 It is about registering our protest and people's anger against the undemocratic and dictatorial functioning of the government.